 Whether they speak primarily English or primarily Spanish, many clients have a hard time communicating with their attorneys.
 Often without thinking, many lawyers speak a foreign language that only they understand.
 They use complex terms that only they understand.
 So, many clients come to their lawyers looking for answers.
 But instead, they walk away with more questions about their marriage dissolution.

-At the Delaney Heckman, we believe that effective communication is the backbone of a good professional relationship.
+At the Andrea Heckman Law, we believe that effective communication is the backbone of a good professional relationship.
 So, we quickly evaluate your situation and then give practical legal advice.
 So, you make better decisions in matters that affect you and your family.

 Divorce and Parenting Time Arrangements